-Q: Great site!
-But I have to confess that I am one of those lobster fans who feels a bit squeamish about throwing the dears in a pot of boiling water while they are alive.
-I have heard that one way to cook them is to put them in the pot with cold water and gradually heat the water until they "fall asleep" so that they are not conscious when the water boils.
-Sounds a little far fetched, but does it work?
-Alternately that you can kill it by piercing the brain just before putting in the boiling water.
-While I like lobster, I have never cooked one myself for the above reason.
-A friend of mine cooked five or six lobsters one time and had a terrible experience with them banging of the lid trying to get out!
-I know that is not the kind of story you like to hear, but it happened and it has certainly put me off of cooking them at home.
-Don't expect you to post this, but I would love a response since I am seriously dieting and would like to include more lobster in my regimen.
+Q: I have to confess that I am one of those maine lobster fans who feels a bit squeamish about throwing the dears in a pot of boiling water while they are alive.
+I have heard that one way to cook lobsters is to put them in the pot with cold water and heat the water until they "fall asleep," so they are not conscious when the water boils.
+Does that work?
+I've also heard that you can kill it by piercing the brain just before putting in the boiling water.
+I would love a response since I am seriously dieting and would like to include more lobster in my regimen.
 Thanks.
 Kathy Taos, NM .

 A: If a Lobster feels pain and you cook it starting with cold water, they will be in pain for 15 / 20 min. till the water is hot enough to kill them.
 Yes you can kill it by piercing the brain.
 The banging of the lid is just nerves moving.
 They are already dead within seconds of being drooped in the boiling water.

 Q: While visiting an aquarium in Maine, I was told that a lobster will grow an extra "smeller" when they lose an eye.
 Is this true?

 A: If a lobster loses a claw or an eye, it is able to grow another, although the new one is usually smaller in size.

 Q: How long do you have to cook a lobster that is more than 2 pounds?